 The process for building effective microlearning is rooted in 2 fundamental frameworks.

-The Outcome Model
+The Results-First Model

 Too many learning interventions begin with a solution in mind.
 This can be due to a variety of factors, including limited tactics and design experience.
 To establish a clear connection between a learning intervention and a business outcome, you must begin with the end in mind and “work backwards.”

-The Outcome Model is a simple method for guiding you “from end to beginning” in the solution design process.
+The Results-First Model is a simple method for guiding you “from end to beginning” in the solution design process.
 To apply an outcome-focused approach, you must collaborate with subject matter experts to answer critical questions before deciding on a solution: